 When I use everyday items and only have one left I add them to my grocery when I use it.
 When I found duplicates I made a "2" on the lid of one and that one went in front of the other one.
 That tells me I have one left.
 Beside my grocery pad, I tacked up a piece of paper with the duplicates, neglected items and older items on it to remind me to plan around those items that needed to be used first.

 Now to stick with this plan and keep my pantry looking organized, and easy to find items will be a pleasure instead of a chore.
 Hopefully this will help someone else keep organized and stop wasting money that could have been used elsewhere.
 Happy organizing and shopping everyone!

 Do you have a frugal story to share with the ThriftyFun community?
 Submit your essay here: http://www.thriftyfun.com/post_myfrugallife.ldml

 This is such a good idea and I have been meaning to organize my pantry forever.
 Maybe your post will motivate me.

 Great ideas.
 I started keeping a list of what's on hand as I make out my menus and shopping list, and I really like your idea of numbering the cans.
-I like to keep staples on hand for emergencies, but I don't rotate.
-Lots of great suggestions!

 Thanks!
 I need to do something like that!